 Often times, I feel like we want the title of “girlfriend” because we believe it gives us leverage when shit goes left to be able to say, “But I’m supposed to be your girlfriend!”
-Please understand that the relationship you have now is the relationship the same relationship you’ll have once he does decide to commit, propose or get even married.
-If he treats you like shit now, that won’t magically change because he’s given you a title.
+Please understand that the relationship you have now is the same relationship you’ll have once he does decide to commit, propose or even get married.
+If he treats you like shit now, that won’t magically change because he’s given you a title (or a ring).
 And in some cases, men can use this as a tool against you to convince you why you should stay & work it out.

-The truth is, there’s never going to be a time in your life when a person you’ve always wanted comes along, the two of you have fun and bring out the best in each other, when you’ll decide, “Maybe I should pump the brakes on this.”
+The truth is, there’s never going to be a time in your life when a person you’ve always wanted comes along, the two of you have fun (& great sex) and bring out the best in each other, when you’ll decide, “Maybe I should pump the brakes on this.”

 What’s behind a fear of commitment is a desire, maybe even a hope, that something better will come along.
 But nobody wants to say that to the person they’re dealing with.

 People who avoid commitment either (A) truly want to be alone or (B) are afraid to let someone get too close to them because they have insecurities.
-As a self-proclaimed commitment-phobe, I prefer to believe it’s the latter of the two, but even still, it solidifies my position that even someone who has insecurity issues would embrace the idea of someone who would love them despite their flaws.
+As a self-proclaimed commitment-phobe, I prefer to believe it’s the latter of the two, but this still solidifies my position that even someone who has insecurity issues would embrace the idea of someone who would love them despite their flaws.

 When it comes to relationships, having a title is nice, but having a commitment is better.
 Once you realize your partner can’t give that to you, its up to you to decide how to proceed.
-If they’ve made their intentions clear, then its not fair for you to hold it against them for failing to meet your expectations, if you decide to stay, nor is it fair to you.
+If they’ve made their intentions clear, through their actions, then its not fair for you to hold it against them for failing to meet your expectations, if you decide to stay.
+Nor is it fair to you.

 What are your thoughts?
 How do you feel about commitment?
 Have you ever dealt with someone who gave you less than what you wanted?
 How long did you stay?
 Any commitment-phobics, like me?
 Leave your comment below.